ichbinjon/jonmendoza.com/src/blog/posts/fixing-30-second-search-query.md

 After that, things moved on the way they do.
 My mentor left the company.
 Engineers rotated to other projects.
 I eventually did too.
 The wiki kept running.
 It just wasn't the main thing anymore.

-But I'm still proud of those two weeks in 2020, staring at a 30-second query and figuring out how to make it fast.
+But I'm still proud of those two weeks in 2020.
+Staring at a 30-second query and making it fast.